arthur-e/swc-workshop/unix-shell/Intro-Shell-climate.md

 In computer-aided analysis, we typically accomplish the repetition of a task through *loops.*
 Loops not only reduce the amount of typing, they reduce the number of mistakes that we are likely to make.

-To explore the power of the shell for repeating tasks, we'll explore a dataset containing the last 24 hours of active wildfires, as of July 17, 2017, in different parts of the globe.
-This dataset was [prepared by NASA](https://earthdata.nasa.gov/earth-observation-data/near-real-time/firms/active-fire-data) using observations from a space-borne satellite sensor named MODIS.

 ```sh
 $ cd
 $ cd Desktop/active-fires
 ```

-**Let's say, for starters, we want to backup these data files.**
+**Let's say, for starters, we want to backup our active fire data files.**
 We can't do the following:

 ```sh